AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 1. Multi-cloud Transit Network
 ---------------------------------

 - **Active-Standby Mode on ActiveMesh 2.0** provides the flexibility on Aviatrix Transit Gateways to connect to on-prem with only one active tunnel and the other one as backup.
 The use case is a deployment scenario where on-prem device such as firewalls does not support asymmetric routing on two tunnels.
-When Active-Standby mode is enabled, it applies to all BGP based `External Device Connections <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_ and for each connection, only one tunnel is active in forwarding traffic at any given time.
+When Active-Standby mode is enabled, it applies to both BGP and Static Remote Route Based `External Device Connections <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_ and for each connection, only one tunnel is active in forwarding traffic at any given time.
 To configure, go to Multi-cloud Transit -> Advanced Config, select the Aviatrix Transit Gateway to enable Active-Standby.

 - **Segmentation based BGP CIDRs Advertisements** advertises only those Spoke CIDRs that have connection policy to a specific on-prem connection.
 For example, consider aa multi-tenant deployment where Aviatrix Transit Gateway connects to multiple on-prem sites over BGP, each site connecting to certain number of Spokes through `AWS TGW Edge Segmentation <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-edge-segmentation>`_ or `Multi-cloud Segmentation <https://docs.aviatrix.com/HowTos/transit_segmentation_faq.html#what-is-multi-cloud-transit-segmentation>`_.
 With this new feature, Aviatrix Transit Gateway only advertises Spoke CIDRs that are relevant to the on-prem site.
 To enable, go to Multi-cloud Transit -> Advanced Config, select an Aviatrix Transit Gateway, scroll down to `Refresh BGP Advertise Network Routes`.